1st Battalion 22nd Infantry

 in the defense of the Provincial Capital of Kontum, during the Tet Offensive of 1968.

-The following extracts are taken from:
+The following pages chronicle the battle.
+Extracts are taken from:

 Combat Operations After Action Report (RCS: MACV J3-32)